jfecher/ante-website/content/docs/language.md

 can be optimized to allocate on the stack instead of the heap even if it needs to be allocated on a prior stack frame.
 The tradeoff for this is that, as previously mentioned, the inferred lifetimes tend to be imprecise.
-As such, `ref`s in ante are meant to be used for temporary unowned references like where you'd use `&` in rust.
+As such, `Ref`s in ante are meant to be used for temporary unowned references like where you'd use `&` in rust.
 It is not a complete replacement for smart pointer types such as `Box` and `Rc` (unless you're fine with using more memory).
-The place where `ref`s are typically worst are in implementing container types.
+The place where `Ref`s are typically worst are in implementing container types.
-`ref`s are implemented using memory pools on the stack under the hood so any container that wants to free early or reallocate and free/resize memory (ie. the vast majority of containers) should use one of the smart pointer types to hold their elements instead.
+`Ref`s are implemented using memory pools on the stack under the hood so any container that wants to free early or reallocate and free/resize memory (ie. the vast majority of containers) should use one of the smart pointer types to hold their elements instead.